gpulkit96/CFD_A_library/README.md

 # CFD_A_library
 An automated library software to catalogue books and efficiently displays its details.

+### Features
-It is implemented in Django Framework and MySql database is used.Goodreads Api is used for book description, review, rating and book cover.
-Reminder Mail is send when a book is due.
+- Implemented in Django Framework and MySql database.
+- Goodreads Api is used for book description, review, rating and book cover.
+- Automatic fine calculation.
+- A reminder mail is send when a book is due.
+- Users image is displayed from IITK database.
+- Admin and various staff accounts.
 ## Install

 ### Install via pip
 ```
 pip install Alibrary
 ```